 Most likely, you will not have the opportunity to consult with your attorney before this occurs.
 Until you are able to speak with your San Diego defense attorney, you should tell the police that you will not consent to a search without a search warrant.
 You can also tell them that you will not answer their questions without your attorney present.

 Some police officers will try to encourage you to comply by making statements that imply that you will be arrested for obstructing justice or that you must have something to hide.
 Do not allow them to convince you that you are breaking the law.

 What happens if the police search my home illegally?

 If the police have illegally or unreasonably searched your home or property, you should immediately consult with a criminal defense attorney.
 The right attorney can help you understand your rights and determine if those rights were violated.

-Attorney Joni Eisenstein has over 25 years of experience helping clients understand and enforce their rights when dealing with law enforcement.
+Attorney Joni Eisenstein has years of experience helping clients understand and enforce their rights when dealing with law enforcement.
 If you have questions or concerns about illegal searches, warrants or your criminal charges, do not wait to contact the Law Office of Joni Eisenstein today.